willxj36/Interactive-Resume/README.md

+# Interactive App to explore the resume/qualifications of Will Seese

 # Barebones React/TypeScript/Express/Sass Boilerplate
 This project is a starting point for a TypeScript based React app that also has a local API server using express.